25 Self-Compassion Tools for Taking Care of the Caregiver

 Just find a quiet place and play the recording.
 The soothing voice will guide you through a relaxing exercise.

-The meditations range from as 5 to 24 minutes in length.
-They’re a great way for busy caregivers to take much-needed mental breaks.
+The meditations range from 5 to 23 minutes in length.
+They’re a great way for busy caregivers to fit much-needed mental breaks into their day.

 Choose a meditation »